cyberbotics/competition-template/ORGANIZER.md

 5. Make sure that inside the world file the supervisor node has the "synchronization" field set to TRUE and the **Robot node** has its **"synchronization" field set to FALSE**.
    - Note that on [webots.cloud](https://webots.cloud), the listing title of the benchmark and its hover description are defined in the Webots world file: more specifically, the **WorldInfo** node has a "title" and an "info" field which are parsed when submitting the world file to [webots.cloud](https://webots.cloud).

-6. In order for the automated script to recover the competitors' score correctly, the supervisor needs to print the final performance of the robot controller in the format "performance_line:SCORE" to stdout (only the SCORE part needs to be changed, which should be a float number).
+6. In order for the automated script to recover the competitors' score correctly, the supervisor needs to print the final performance of the robot controller in the format "performance:SCORE" to stdout (only the SCORE part needs to be changed, which should be a float number).
 The score unit depends on the [metric](#supported-metrics) used for the benchmark which will be defined in [webots.yml](webots.yml#L6) that you will need to edit in the next step.

 #### Supported metrics